Advice

 Moving on, but in need of aid

 If your parents or relatives are ready to move from their home but are unable to handle the logistics, it’s a smart time to set up a Power of Attorney (POA).
-A POA is a legal document that designates an adult to make decisions on behalf of another adult; these decisions can include financial decisions like selling a property.
-If the POA is “durable,” the authority to make decisions continue even if your parents are no longer competent to make decisions on their own.
+A POA is a legal document that designates an adult to make certain decisions on behalf of another adult; these decisions can include financial decisions like selling a property.
+If the POA is “durable,” the authority to make decisions continues even if your parents are no longer competent to make decisions on their own.

 It’s advised that the POA be granted to someone who is close enough to the individual that they can make informed, sensitive decisions about what is best for them.
-In some cases, the individual’s adult child may be the right choice for a POA and in others, it may be best for the POA to be a more distant relation or a family friend.
+In some cases, the individual’s adult child may be the right choice for a POA, and in others, it may be best for the POA to be a more distant relation or a family friend.

 Setting up a Power of Attorney in Wisconsin or Minnesota